-§ 140-80.1-305 Architect-Engineer Services
+§ 130-30-305 Architect-Engineer Services

-- Procurement Method.
+- (a) Procurement Method.
 Architect-engineer services shall be procured as provided in this section except when authorized as a small purchase, expedited, or emergency procurement. - (b) Policy.
-It is the policy to publicly announce all requirements for architect-engineer services and negotiate contracts on the basis of demonstrated competence and qualifications at a fair and reasonable price. - (c) Selection.
-The CHCC P&S Director and the Technical Services Division of the Department of Public Works shall jointly solicit for current statements of qualifications of architect-engineer firms.
-Discussions shall be conducted with at least three of the firms regarding the contract requirements and technical approach and selection made therefrom, in order of preference, of no less than three firms determined to be the most highly qualified to perform the services required.
-Fee proposals may be solicited upon public announcement; however, this information shall not be considered in the selection of the most highly qualified firms.
-Such fee proposals may be used by the CHCC P&S Director in determining a fair and reasonable contract price. - (d) Negotiation.
-The CHCC P&S Director shall negotiate a contract with the highest qualified architect-engineer firm at a price determined to be fair and reasonable to the CHCC.
-In determining what constitutes a fair and reasonable price to the government, the CHCC P&S Director shall consider factors such as the prices proposed by other firms responding to the solicitation.
-If a fair and reasonable price cannot be negotiated with the highest ranking qualified firm, then the CHCC P&S Director may select additional firms in order of competence and qualifications and continue negotiations until a fair and reasonable price is agreed upon.
+It is the policy to publicly announce all requirements for architect-engineer services and negotiate contracts on the basis of demonstrated competence and qualifications at a fair and reasonable price. - (c) Negotiation.
+The Procurement Officer shall negotiate a contract with the highest qualified architect-engineer firm at a price determined to be fair and reasonable to OPA.
+In determining what constitutes a fair and reasonable price to OPA, the Procurement Officer shall consider factors such as the prices proposed by other firms responding to the solicitation.
+If a fair and reasonable price cannot be negotiated with the highest ranking qualified firm, then the Procurement Officer may select additional firms in order of competence and qualifications and continue negotiations until a fair and reasonable price is agreed upon.

-§ 140-80.1-310 Competitive Selection Procedures for Professional Services
+§ 130-30-310 Competitive Selection Procedures for Professional Services

-- (a) Procurement method.
-The services of accountants, physicians, or lawyers shall be procured as provided in this section except when authorized as a small purchase, emergency procurement, expedited procurement or sole-source procurement. - (b) Policy.
+(a) Procurement method.
+The services of accountants, physicians, or lawyers shall be procured as provided in this section except when authorized as a small purchase, emergency procurement, expedited procurement or sole-source procurement.

+- (b) Policy.
 It is the policy to publicly announce all requirements for professional services and negotiate contracts on the basis of demonstrated competence and qualifications at a fair and reasonable price.
-The CHCC P&S Director shall solicit for qualifications of professional firms.
 Persons engaged in providing professional services may submit statements of qualifications and expressions of interests providing such types of services.
 Persons may amend these statements at any time by filing a new statement. - (c) Public announcement and form of request for proposals.
-Adequate notice of the need for such services shall be given by the CEO, the official with expenditure authority, through a request for proposals.
-The request for proposals shall describe the services required, list the type of information and data required of each offeror, and state the relative importance of particular qualifications.

-- (d) Discussions.
-The official with expenditure authority may conduct discussions with any offeror who has submitted a proposal to determine such offerors qualifications for further consideration.
-Discussions shall not disclose any information derived from proposals submitted by other offerors. - (e) Award.
-Award shall be made to the offeror determined in writing by the CHCC P&S Director to be the best qualified based on the evaluation factors set forth in the request for proposals, and negotiation of compensation determined to be fair and reasonable.
-If compensation cannot be agreed upon with the best qualified offeror then negotiations will be formally terminated with the selected offeror.
-If proposals were submitted by one or more other offerors determined to be qualified, negotiations may be conducted with such other offeror or offerors, in the order of their respective qualification ranking, and the contract may be awarded to the offeror then ranked as best qualified if the amount of compensation is determined to be fair and reasonable.
+Adequate notice of the need for such services shall be given by the Public Auditor through a request for proposals.
+The request for proposals shall describe the services required, list the type of information and data required of each vendor, and state the relative importance of particular qualifications. - (d) Discussions.
+The official with expenditure authority may conduct discussions with any vendor who has submitted a proposal to determine such vendor's qualifications for further consideration.
+Discussions shall not disclose any information derived from proposals submitted by other vendors. - (e) Award.
+Award shall be made to the vendor determined in writing by the Procurement Officer to be the best qualified based on the evaluation factors set forth in the request for proposals, and negotiation of compensation determined to be fair and reasonable.
+If compensation cannot be agreed upon with the best qualified vendor then negotiations will be formally terminated with the selected vendor.
+If proposals were submitted by one or more other vendors determined to be qualified, negotiations may be conducted with such other vendor or vendors, in the order of their respective qualification ranking, and the contract may be awarded to the vendor then ranked as best qualified if the amount of compensation is determined to be fair and reasonable.

-§ 140-80.1-315 Lease or Purchase of Vehicles
+§ 130-30-315 Lease or Purchase of Vehicles